 Track Your Progress

 You’re never going to reach your big goals if you write them and then never check back in to see how you’re doing.
 I have lots of blog goals, including goals for my page views and social media reach.
 So each month I track my progress on a spreadsheet.
-I plan to workout more and eat healthier this year, so I use an app called MyFitnessPal to track how I’m doing.
-You see a trend?
 No matter what your goals are, there are tools you can use to help you track your progress!

 Don’t Be Afraid to Evolve Your Goals

-At the beginning of January, many of us are setting goals for the entire year.
-One year is a long time, and I promise your life is going to be different by the end of 2016.
+Many of us do our goal-setting in January for an entire year.
+One year is a long time, and I promise your life is going to be different by the end of it.
 It might be drastically different.
 I have lots of blog and business goals for this year, but I fully expect my blog and business to be wholly different creatures in one year than they are now.
 Therefore, I might have to adjust my goals to fit the new reality.
 And that’s totally okay!
 Better to evolve your goals so they are the absolute best fit for your life.

 Those are all the tips I have for you today on how to set goals you can achieve.
 I plan to come back throughout the year and share even more tips on goal setting!